-Capital assets are recorded at cost (except for the intangible right-of-use lease assets, the measurement of which is discussed under 'Leases' below).
+Capital assets are recorded at cost.
 The Authority provides for depreciation and amortization over the estimated useful lives of the assets (including the right-to-use leased equipment) using the straight-line method.
 Upon sale or retirement, the cost and related accumulated depreciation or amortization of such assets are removed from the accounts and any resulting gain or loss is credited or charged to income for the period.
 Expenditures for maintenance and repairs are charged to income as incurred.
 Capital assets are defined by the Authority as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of two years.